 Our Phase 3 PD Study and Phase 2/3 AD Study each have built in interim analyses.
 Our Phase 3 PD Study incorporated an interim analysis at two months, the results of which were disclosed on March 31, 2023.
 The pre-planned interim analysis was conducted by our data analytics provider based on 132 patients from all cohorts collectively for which baseline and two-month data was available.
 As the interim analysis was conducted at two months of the six-month endpoint and only on 132 patients, it may not be indicative of the results at six months for the full patient population because as the trial progresses, clinical outcomes may materially change as patient enrollment continues and more patient data become available, or different conclusions or considerations may qualify such results once additional data have been received and fully evaluated.
-Based on the results of the interim analysis, we intend to proceed with the Phase 3 PD Study as planned in accordance with the previously established protocol.
-We remain blinded to the Phase 3 PD Study and we do not have safety or efficacy data from the trial.
-A separate safety interim analysis is in process and we expect that interim analysis to be released in the second quarter of 2023.
-We intend to disclose the results of an interim analysis for our Phase
+Based on the results of the interim analysis, we proceeded with the Phase 3 PD Study as planned in accordance with the previously established protocol.
+The study was completed on December 4, 2023, and we have been organizing and cleaning data since that date.
+We remain blinded to the Phase 3 PD Study and we do not have safety or efficacy data from the trial, yet.
+We disclosed the results of the interim analysis for our Phase 2/3 AD Study on October 23, 2023, and as for the PD study based on the outcome of the interim analysis we proceeded with the study as planned.
+The Phase 2/3 AD study was completed on February 13, 2024.
+Again, as with the PD study we are organizing and cleaning the data, while we are still blinded to all data.
+Topline efficacy data for the Phase 2/3 AD trial is expected in April.
+We plan to consult with the FDA following completion of the full analyses of the two studies, to obtain feedback on future planned AD and PD studies, including conducting disease-modifying studies and open label extensions.